 The variable that is changed is called the manipulated variable (or the independent variable); the effect that is measured is called the responding variable (or the dependent variable).
-In this example, the size of the habitat is the manipulated variable and the number of animal species is the responding variable.
+In this example, amount of pollution is the manipulated variable and the number of primary consumers is the responding variable.